Types of stakeholders and their role in the company

 How can companies prioritise their stakeholders?

-In addition to a company-wide stakeholder profile, each project within the company will have their own project stakeholders; whose demands must be satisfied by the assigned employees and managers to ensure its success.
+In addition to a company-wide stakeholder profile, each project within the company will have its own project stakeholders; whose demands must be satisfied by the assigned employees and managers to ensure its success.

 Be part of the Connected Intelligence community